 LiveAgent is one of the natural choices since it integrates with most CRMs and is a great way to manage customer support.

-When you match your questioning with a prospect’s stage in the sales cycle, it allows them to feel more comfortable and provides an opportunity for you to gain their trust.
+This process allows customers to feel more comfortable and provides an opportunity for your agents to gain their trust.

-It also allows you to get a better understanding of what they are looking for and how that aligns with your product/service offering.
+To get a better understanding of what customers are looking for and how that aligns with your product/service offering.

 The best way is by following up on previous conversations, asking where they are in the buying process, and then tailoring your questions accordingly.

 You should also be prepared to ask the same question in different ways so that you can get a variety of answers.
 Make sure you ask open-ended questions.

 Avoid yes or no questions as they may give you little feedback.
 Using probing questions is also recommended at this stage.